RetroPie/RetroPie-Docs/docs/MAME.md

 While in a game press Tab to open the menu to set up controls

-Mame4all Menu (RGUI) Configuration is stored in
+Mame4all Menu Tab menu configuration is stored in
 ```shell
 /opt/retropie/configs/mame-mame4all/cfg/default.cfg
 ```
 Other files in this cfg directory are ROM specific configs.

-Note: Should your input configuration or other aspect of the RGUI configuration need resetting to defaults, remove the default.cfg or ROM specific .cfg file, and it will be re-created with default values next time you start Mame4all or modify the ROM configuration.
+Note: Should your input configuration or other aspect of the configuration need resetting to defaults, remove the default.cfg or ROM specific .cfg file, and it will be re-created with default values next time you start Mame4all or modify the ROM configuration.

 ### lr-imame4all